project-gauntlet/gauntlet/README.md

 The Application has a simple command line interface

 - `gauntlet server` - server part of launcher
-- `gauntlet client` - gui part of launcher
+- `gauntlet open` - opens application window, can be used instead of global shortcut
-- `gauntlet management` - settings, plugin installation, etc
+- `gauntlet management` - settings, plugin installation and removal, preferences, etc

 ### Dev Tools